 After you become familiar with working with me and I have gained your trust, you will notice that therapy with me is safe, often uncomfortable, challenging, sometimes frustrating, and can be even be fun at times.
 Yes, I said fun!!!
 Therapy, when done right, is hard work but it doesn't have to always be so damn serious!
-Every experience changes our brain!
+Every experience changes our brains!
 Therapy works when you allow yourself (and your brain) to experience life in healthier ways by learning new skills, sitting with and tolerating your emotions rather than avoiding them, and allowing yourself to meet, accept, and honor EACH AND EVERY PART OF YOUR WHOLE SELF.

 What can I expect during my sessions?

 Every therapy session is unique.
 Your sessions will vary depending on your therapy goals, your personality, and even your mood.
 The first few to several sessions will focus on building the therapeutic relationship, building mutual trust, and identifying your therapy goals.
 Sessions will then progress to various interventions designed to move you in the direction of your therapy goals.
 During sessions, we will explore with you ways that your own thought patterns and behaviors block you from reaching your goals.
 I will encourage and challenge you to think and behave in ways that will help you reach your goals.
-Ultimately, I want to facilitate your ability to: gain understanding of yourself and those around you, connect genuinely, behave authentically (in line with your values and goals), and practice self-kindness.
+Ultimately, I want to facilitate your ability to: gain understanding of yourself and those around you, connect genuinely, behave in ways that align with your values and goals, and practice self-kindness.

 Medication vs. Therapy

 While medications can be helpful in alleviating symptoms, a “magic pill” simply does not exist and therapy is what will ultimately address the underlying issues that lead to mood instability and anxiety.
 Sometimes it makes sense to explore adding medication to your treatment plan while other times it may not.
 Your primary care doctor can help you learn more about the possible benefits of medications.
 He or she may recommend referral to a psychiatrist to manage medications.